staff0rd/DigitalIcebreakers/README.md

 #### Running & Testing

 In Visual Studio Code, you can hit F5 and this will compile both the `Backend` and `Frontend` and launch a browser.
 Once the site loads, click Host > Create, and move the window to half of your screen.
 Right-click the URL at the top of the page and select *Open Link in Incognito Window* - this new window will connect as a `Client`.
-On the first window click *New Game > Splat*.
+On the first window click *New Activity > Splat*.
 You should see the `Client` window update with button - clicking the button will update the `Presenter`.

 ## Contributing

 * Jump in and build your own games & experiences immediately!
 * Suggest new features and/or games
 * Post feedback on your experience while using Digital Icebreakers with your group/talk/presentation
-* If you want to make architectural improvements (of which many are needed), start a conversation first to improve the likelyhood your PR is merged.
+* If you want to make architectural improvements (of which many are needed), start a conversation first to improve the likelihood your PR is merged.

 ## Help